hisschemoller/nwjs-tutorial/README.md

 1. https://retifrav.github.io/blog/2018/10/09/macos-convert-png-to-icns/
 2. https://elliotekj.com/2014/05/27/how-to-create-high-resolution-icns-files/

-On MacOS Mojave I created the icon files as in the first tutorial and ran `iconutil` as described in the second one.
+On MacOS Mojave I created the icon files as described in the first tutorial and ran `iconutil` as described in the second one.
+That worked.
 A general overview of the steps:

 1. Create all the required `png` images.
 2. Put all files in a folder and rename the folder so the name ends with `.iconset`.
 In this case `metronome.iconset`.
 3. Start Terminal and `cd` to the directory where the `.iconset` is.
-4. Run `iconutil` to generate the `.icns` file.
+4. Run `iconutil` to generate the `.icns` file, like this:

 ```bash
 iconutil -c icns metronome.iconset